 5) Results of previous College research funding, if applicable.

-6) Publications, presentations, performances, and other activities (up to 10 items), including those most directly related to the activities, methods, and outcomes described in this proposal.
-(3000 characters maximum including spaces)
+6) Publications, presentations, performances, and other activities, including those most directly related to the activities, methods, and outcomes described in this proposal.
+(3000 characters maximum)

 7) Itemized budget for all expenses requested in this proposal.